3 Things To Know About Heat & Hot Water Rules in NYC

 1. Hot water needs to be working 24/7, 365 days a year

-While landlords are not necessarily required to pay for this utility, it needs to be working!
+Landlords don’t have to pay for this utility, but it needs to be working!
 The minimum temperature needs to be 120 degrees Fahrenheit.
-There are no rules about maximum temperature, though you should talk to your landlord or file a complaint with 311 if your water is scalding hot.
-You can also look up current and previous heat, hot water, and maintenance complaints for any building on the website of the City’s Department of Housing Preservation and Development.
-To get help talking to your landlord and filing a complaint, call 311 and ask for the Tenant Helpline.
+There are no rules about maximum temperature.
+However, you can talk to your landlord or file a complaint with 311 if your water is scalding hot.
+You can also look up heat/hot water complaints on the website of the City’s Department of Housing Preservation and Development.
+If you need help talking to your landlord or filing a complaint, call 311 and ask for the Tenant Helpline.

 New York has a Heat Season that runs from October 1–May 31 every year.